Transition metal nitrile complexes: Complexes of η2-nitrile ligands

-In some of its complexes, nitriles function as η2-ligands.
+Cases are known where nitriles function as η2-ligands.
 This bonding mode is more common for complexes of low-valence metals, such as Ni(0).
 Complexes of η2-nitriles are expected to form as transient intermediates in certain metal-catalyzed reactions of nitriles, such as the Hoesch reaction and the hydrogenation of nitriles.

 In some cases, η2-nitrile ligands are intermediates that preceded oxidative addition.